bruno-f7s/portfolio/disaster-response/README.md

 ## 2. Requirements
 To run the code you need the following software:
 - Python v.3+
+- Packages:
+  - pandas
+  - numpy
+  - sklearn
+  - re
+  - nltk
+  - sqlite3
+  - joblib
-- Suggestion: Anaconda v.4+ since it has already many of the needed packages
+- Suggestion: Anaconda v.4+ since it already includes the majority of the needed packages

 ## 3. How to run the code